heitorfe/health_insurance_cross_sale/README.md

 # 2. Challenge

 Find out what type of customer is the more propense to buy the product and give the list to the business team.
-They have a budget to contact 20.000 people, we want to get the biggest number of clients
+They have a budget to contact 20.000 people, we want to get the biggest number of clients with this budget.

 ## 2.1.
 Problem